 Honesty is telling the truth–in other words, conforming our words to reality.
 Integrity is conforming reality to our words–in other words, keeping promises and fulfilling expectations.
 This requires an integrated character, a oneness, primarily with self but also with life” (The Seven Habits of Highly Successful People, pp. 195—196).

 Integrity goes beyond honesty.
 It speaks to a person’s character and their consistency.
 The word integrity is derived from the Latin word integer, which is defined as whole, complete.
-Just as a building’s integrity is said to be compromised if a component

 Are you a person of integrity?
 Are you consistent in your words and actions?
 Do you act in accordance with your beliefs?
 Do you follow through on what you say you will do?